Skip to content

 SIP002

 There is also a new URI scheme proposed in SIP002.
-Any client or server which supports SIP003 plugin should use SIP002 URI scheme instead.
+Any client or server which supports SIP003 plugin should use the SIP002 URI scheme instead.

 This website is released under the MIT License.